alexch/alexch.github.com/dolores/dogarea.md

 The NW dog area depends on a reliable fence between the muni tracks and the park.
 This is mandated by safety concerns anyway.

 The ADA path will be downhill of the NW dog area, providing a natural boundary, as well as a retaining wall.
-It's not clear to me that any more fencing would be necessary or desirable between the hill and the path.
+It's not clear to me that any more fencing would be necessary or desirable uphill of the path.

 # Maps and photos